lammps/lammps/doc/src/python.rst

 If the *source* keyword is used, it is followed by either a file name or the *here* keyword.
 No other keywords can be used.
 The *here* keyword is followed by a string with python commands, either on a single line enclosed in quotes, or as multiple lines enclosed in triple quotes.
 These Python commands will be passed to the python interpreter and executed immediately without registering a Python function for future execution.
-This allows to run arbitrary Python code at any time while processing the LAMMPS input file.
-This can be used to pre-load Python modules, initialize global variables or perform operations using the python programming language.
+The code will be loaded into and run in the "main" module of the Python interpreter.
+This allows running arbitrary Python code at any time while processing the LAMMPS input file.
+This can be used to pre-load Python modules, initialize global variables, define functions or classes, or perform operations using the python programming language.
 The Python code will be executed in parallel on all MPI processes.
 No arguments can be passed.

 In all other cases, the first argument is the name of a Python function that will be registered with LAMMPS for future execution.
 The function